jonathancwhite/ballistic-gatsby/src/pages/index.md

     to successful campaigns resulting in conversion.
 From smokin' hot copy, to beautiful creative designs, to audience optimization, and to comprehensive testing, we take email to places it has never been before.
-  seoText: Through technical analysis paired with a systematic approach, we take
+  seoText: Through technical analysis paired with a systematic strategy, we take
     sites that generate average search results and make them a contender for the top spots on SERPs (Search Engine Results Pages).
 Beat out the competition and see how "SEO done right" can mean a difference of millions in revenue.